Mobile network Everything Everywhere has set up a campaign that calls on government to speed up the provision of 4G mobile data services in the UK.

 Not one UK location makes the grade in the latest league table of the top 100 global cities for broadband speed.

-Logitech's new EMEA b2b director, John Howard, has spoken of the need for partners to make the most of the opportunity to add peripheral elements, such as webcams or headsets, to the unified comms (UC) sale, as the firm reflects on the recent launch of its first business-specific product and preps a
+Logitech's new EMEA b2b director, John Howard, has spoken of the need for partners to make the most of the opportunity to add peripheral elements, such as webcams or headsets, to the unified comms (UC) sale, as the firm reflects on the recent launch of its first business-specific product and preps a new partner channel programme.

 Check Point has recruited a former Xchanging and Brocade staffer to handle its major accounts sales effort in the UK.
-Paul Phillips joins the security vendor as major accounts sales director for the UK and Ireland with a brief to manage relationships with existing customers and increase the busines

 Rich Internet applications (RIAs) may be on the rise over the next eighteen months, as new Web development technologies gain ground.